 - Red heads: Medium to dark greens, browns, gold, medium blues, grays

 Back to School photos (especially high school) should follow these same guidelines.
-Wild prints and big hair bows should be left behind for kindergarten, try a head band or simple hair clip.
+Wild prints and big hair bows should be left behind for kindergarten, try a headband or simple hair clip.
 Experiment with bright colors and simple patterns to keep the school photos youthful.

 Take test Photos – Cher from the movie Clueless took Polaroid photos of each of her outfits.
 Great idea!
-Test photos are an easy way to compare different shades of blue, or to determine if a texture fabric will look good in pictures, or even if the shirt buttons are too reflective with a flash.
+Test photos are an easy way to compare different shades of blue, or to determine if a textured fabric will look good in pictures, or even if the shirt buttons are too reflective with a flash.
 Double check undergarments to make sure undershirts or bras are not visible.
 Try out different jewelry, and keep it simple.